 Unless you have been in the US long enough to be considered a US resident for tax purposes (generally the sixth year after arrival in F-1 status), in March of each year, you will need to file an income tax return, even if you earned no money in the US.
-All international students are required to file taxes and the International Education Coordinator can help you with this.
+All international students are required to file taxes and the International Education Coordinator can guide you through the process.
 Americans who earned no or little money are not required to file, so you may get wrong information if you talk to your American friends about taxes.